thebillkidy/Blog/_posts/AI/2020-01-02-ai-performance-markers.md

 To calculate the performance of regression models, we utilize mathematical formulas that will compare the plotted graph to the points that we are predicting.

+A good regression model should focus on minimizing the difference between the observation and the predicted value, while being unbiased.
+(Unbiased means that we try to find a balance between over-estimation and under-estimation)

 ### Root Mean Square Error (RMSE)

 This is simply the root of the Mean Square Error: